drumwolf/fetchGSX/README.md

 # parse-gsx
-A pair of JavaScript modules (`parse-gsx-ajax.js` for the web, `parse-gsx-node.js` for Node.js) which will parse a Google spreadsheet document and render clean, readable JSON data for you to process as you wish.
+This project consists of a pair of JavaScript modules which will parse a Google spreadsheet document and render clean, readable JSON data for you to process as you wish.

-## Setup
+- Web: `parse-gsx-ajax.js`
+- Node.jS: `parse-gsx-node.js`

+## Set up your Google Spreadsheet document